 Acesulfame potassium (Ace-K) is an artificial sweetener that's 200x sweeter than sugar.
 It's rarely used alone — almost always paired with sucralose or aspartame to create a more rounded sweetness profile.
 If you see Ace-K on a label, sucralose is almost certainly there too.

 Ace-K has a slightly bitter metallic aftertaste on its own, which is why it's always blended.
-In a frozen pint, the combination of sucralose + Ace-K produces a sweetness that reads as intensely artificial — more so than either would alone.
+In a frozen pint, the combination of sucralose + Ace-K can produce a sweetness that reads as more intense than either would alone — though many people don't notice it at all.

 Aspartame

 Aspartame is less common in protein powders than sucralose, but it appears occasionally.
-It's 200x sweeter than sugar and has a flavor profile that's closer to sugar than sucralose — but it breaks down at high temperatures and has a distinct aftertaste that's noticeable in cold applications.
+It's 200x sweeter than sugar and has a flavor profile that's closer to sugar than sucralose — but it can have a distinct aftertaste that's noticeable in cold applications.

 Frequently Asked Questions